shorn/zinc/doc/security-considerations.md

 The various lambda handlers all use the method `DANGERouslyLogEvent()`, which logs all event parameters to CloudWatch.
 See [LambdaEvent.ts](/aws-infra/lambda/src/Util/LambdaEvent.ts)

-Please feel free to create Github issues, pull requests or discussion topics regarding these or other security considerations you'd like to talk about.

 ## Cognito identity-pool vs user-pool